pathtofile/CveEventWrite-Import-Scanner/README.md

 # Import Scanner

-This tool scans all PEs in a directory for the import `CveEventWrite`, a new function that Writes CVE details to ETW and the Event Log.
+This tool scans a single PE (or all PEs in a directory) for the import `CveEventWrite`, a new function that Writes CVE details to ETW and the Event Log.

 Searches both the `Import Address Table` and the `Delay-Load` Table, using the following library: https://github.com/Workshell/pe/